-The Introduction to Medicines Management module is aimed at practice managers, receptionists and administrative staff who wish to broaden their knowledge of Medicines Management within General Practice.
-The module aims to enhance and develop the skills of those members of non-clinical staff who wish to pursue, develop and undertake the role of a ‘prescription clerk’ within the practice.
+Introduction to Medicines Management is a module aimed at practice managers, receptionists and administrative staff who wish to develop a knowledge and understanding of what Medicines Management means within General Practice.

 Successful and safe Medicines Management is reliant on the following principles: